 A variable ND filter is a filter made from two separate pieces of glass.
 These two pieces of glass are polarised.
 One is linear, the other, circular.

-Having a filter such as this means you do not need 10 sperate filters as all of them are present in one handy system.
+Having a ND filter such as this means you do not need 10 seperate filters as all of them are present in one handy system.

 However, we do not recommend these as they are incredibly expensive.
 They also introduce artifacts into the out of focus areas and you will find you will not need this many ND filters.

-A graduated ND filter is slightly different from ND filters, but the idea stays the same.
+A graduated ND filter is slightly different from a ND filter, but the idea stays the same.
 The graduated part comes in as these are filters with a 50% ND coating.

-These graduated ND filters are for darkening a specific part of the image, not the whole scene.
+A graduated ND filter is for darkening a specific part of the image, not the whole scene.
 Skies are the main use, as the sky can be 3+stops lighter than the well-lit ground underneath it.
 Here, you darken the sky and not the ground.